alirezamires/php-dummy-server/README.md

 # Dummy Server For Check Response
-Dummy Server allows you to dummy any server or service via HTTP or HTTPS, such as a REST or RPC service.
+Dummy Server allows you to receive all request via HTTP or HTTPS, such as a REST or RPC service.

 This is useful in the following scenarios: